-Cold storage space is more expensive than other types of warehouse space, in large part because of the costs associated with keeping a space at a constant low temperature.
+- Employ Automation Wherever Possible: Cold storage is more expensive than other types of warehouse space due to the costs associated with temperature maintenance.
 In conjunction with deep lane storage systems, automation can make the most of the cold storage space available by improving cube utilization.
-Equipping high-density pallet racking systems with pallet shuttles and Automated Storage and Retrieval Systems (ASRS) increases throughput and makes optimal use of vertical space.The use of automated palletizers and depalletizers along with Autonomous Guided Vehicles (AGVs) for shuttling products through the warehouse make it possible for cold storage areas of the warehouse to operate with very few employees.
+High-density pallet racking systems with pallet shuttles and Automated Storage and Retrieval Systems (ASRS) increase throughput and make optimal use of vertical space.The use of automated palletizers and depalletizers along with Autonomous Guided Vehicles (AGVs) for shuttling products through the warehouse make it possible for cold storage areas of the warehouse to operate with very few employees.
 Autonomous machinery moves seamlessly between temperature zones without hesitation and can log actions automatically with a centralized system.
 An automated system can reduce cooling costs and guarantee that products are kept at safe temperature levels.

 Optimizing Cold Storage Warehouse Best Practices